HarshitaNayan/CiviLens/README.md

 No installation is required — you can simply open `index.html` directly in a browser.

-If you'd rather serve it over `http://localhost` (recommended, since some browsers restrict certain APIs like `FileReader`/canvas sampling under the `file://` protocol on some setups):

 CivicLens lets citizens report civic issues — potholes, garbage overflow, broken streetlights, water leaks — in seconds.
 Upload a photo and a short description, and the app automatically classifies it by category, priority, and department, producing an editable report you can track.
 Built for Hack Devengers 2.0, 2026.